ayushgun/apollo/docs/index.md

 # Apollo User Guide

-Apollo is a Python-based CLI and Python module that allows you to parse and extract bulk submission data from Reddit subreddits.
+Apollo is a CLI and Python module that allows you to parse and extract bulk submission data from Reddit subreddits.

 ## Overview